Glen Sheil: Other

 Sheil led the joint Australian Monarchist League (AML) and Queenslanders for Constitutional Monarchy (QCM) ticket in the campaign to send candidates to the Australian Constitutional Convention 1998 which was held in Canberra from 2–13 February in that year.

 Active in tennis, rugby and cricket in Queensland, he was known as "Thumpa", a nickname from a rabbit-farming company he part-owned.

-Death
+Personal life

+In 1955, Sheil married a fellow doctor, Marjorie Sword.
+He was widowed in 1989 and remarried in 1991 to Elizabeth Anderson, the daughter of former Country MP Charles Anderson.

-Glen Sheil died on 29 September 2008, aged 78.
+Sheil died on 29 September 2008, aged 78.